jiayihoffman/jiayihoffman.github.io/_posts/2025-07-04-Video-Relay-Server.md

 ### MediaMTX RTMP Media Server
 A common relay option is using an RTMP server.
 RTMP is a protocol designed for streaming audio, video, and data over the internet, especially with low latency.
 It allows live video and audio from a source (such as a camera) to be sent to a platform (like YouTube Live or Twitch) for viewers to watch in real-time.

-The RTMP server I use is [MediaMTX](https://github.com/bluenviron/mediamtx).
-MediaMTX is open source and supports outputting live streams with RTSP, HLS, and WebRTC protocols.
+The RTMP server I use is [MediaMTX](https://github.com/bluenviron/mediamtx), which is open source and supports outputting live streams with RTSP, HLS, and WebRTC protocols.
 Therefore, the Droid Vision app can continue using RTSP, and I just need to change the RTSP URL to the public server, which is: `rtsp://PUBLIC_CLOUD_SERVER:8554/live/stream`.

 MediaMTX is easy to run.
 I can run it as a Docker container or download and run its binaries.
 The binary download page is on [GitHub](https://github.com/bluenviron/mediamtx/releases).

 Here’s the output from MediaMTX.
-I used a Docker container.
-When the robot publishes the video to the MediaMTX server, we see something like “xxx is publishing to path ‘live/stream’”.
+I used the MediaMTX Docker container.
+When the robot publishes the video to the MediaMTX server, I see something like “xxx is publishing to path ‘live/stream’”.
 When the Droid Vision app contacts the media server for the video stream, the message "xxx is reading from path ‘live/stream’” is displayed.
 ```
 % docker run --rm -it --network=host bluenviron/mediamtx:latest